plone/training/manual/_sources/zpt.txt

 Useful for debugging :-)

-pure TAL-blocks
+Pure TAL-blocks
 +++++++++++++++

-We can use TAL-attributes auch without HTML-Tags.
+We can use TAL-attributes without HTML-Tags.
 This is useful when we don't need to add any tags to the markup

 Syntax: